TianyuanYang/KAN4Rec/README.md

 </div>
 <p align = "justify">
 Official Implementation of Kolmogorov-Arnold Network (KAN) for Recommendations.
 Any communications, collaborations, issues, PRs are welcomed.
-The contributors will be listed [here](https://github.com/TianyuanYang/KAN4Rec?tab=readme-ov-file#Contributors).
+The contributors will be listed at contributor part.
 Please contact yueliu19990731@163.com or tianyuan.yang@u.nus.edu.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:
 </p>

 <details>